Simply put, the corporate budgeting process exists to provide your company a plan for its spending for the year to come.

 But, if you’re looking to upend the corporate budgeting process for your company, with a particular focus on allocations, consider zero-based budgeting, or the process of justifying every line item on your company’s balance sheet to appeal to a larger company goal.

-Compared to traditional budgeting, it’s a more time-consuming and effort is required from more parties within your organization, but the results–large companies that implemented zero-based budgeting in the past few years saw average savings of $280 million each–have brought small- and medium-sized business owners to the ZBB table.
+Compared to traditional budgeting, it’s a more time-consuming and effort is required from more parties within your organization.
+However, large companies that implemented zero-based budgeting in the past few years saw average savings of $280 million each.
+These results have brought small- and medium-sized business owners to the ZBB table.

 If your company isn’t looking to completely overhaul its budget-making process, budget calculators and budgeting software have tools built in to help you build a foundation for your budget – if you know how to use them.

 Overwhelmed?
-Seeking additional help with your corporate budget
+Get help with your corporate budgeting process

 Bandwidth and time – if your company has both, the budget-making process has probably already been delegated within your team and is well underway.
 For the rest, the task has probably fallen by the wayside.

-Outsourcing your corporate budgeting with a fractional financial analyst won’t take away from your already time-strapped company, though it will put your company on the best foot forward heading into the new year.
+At Paro, we precisely match clients with the right services and subject matter expertise to achieve specific goals.
+Our exclusive, carefully curated network of remote finance experts provide a range of over 100 financial services, ranging from basic bookkeeping and accounting to highly specialized corporate development and strategic advisory.
+Outsourcing your corporate budgeting with a fractional financial analyst won’t take away from your already time-strapped company, but it can put your company on the best foot forward heading into the new year.